Chapter 4 : Chapter the Fourth

 "Oh, it's quite possible, see I have a -" I begin to say but am cut off by Lily, who comes running towards me with her robes billowing behind her.

 "SERAPHINA!" she yells, as she closes the distance between us.
-Once Lily stops in front of me, she bends over panting and trying to catch her breath.
-Her robes are falling off of her shoulders and hanging by her elbows, her skirt is slightly tilted so that one side is longer than the other.
-Lily's tie is thrown over one shoulder and her blouse is untucked, the laces of her shoes are undone and I'm amazed that she hasn't tripped on what was clearly a search for me.
+Once Lily stops in front of me, she bends over, panting and trying to catch her breath.
+Her robes are falling off of her shoulders and hanging by her elbows and her skirt is slightly tilted so that one side is longer than the other.
+Lily's tie is thrown over one shoulder and her blouse is untucked, the laces of her shoes are undone and I'm amazed that she hasn't tripped during what was clearly a search for me.
 I can't help but smile at her disheveled appearance.

 "Yes, Lily?"
 I ask her, once she's righted herself and has caught her breath.

-"McGonagall wants to see you in her office about the fact that you're pre-I mean, she wants to see you about the thing," Lily says, quickly amending what she was going to say.
+"McGonagall wants to see you in her office about the fact that you're pre-I mean, she wants to see you about the thing," Lily says, quickly amending her words.
 "I was on my way to Astronomy when she stopped me to tell you that you had to see her.
 I had to run all the way from the Astronomy Tower to down here.
 You better hurry, she'll be waiting for you in her office."

 I make my way out of the Great Hall and through the hallways as fast as I possibly can.
-If there's one thing that Professor McGonagall hates is when people are late.
-It gets on her nerves and then she's not happy when she's talking to you.
+If there's one thing that Professor McGonagall hates, it’s when people are late.
+It gets on her nerves and then she's not happy when she's talking to you, which is pretty unnerving.

-I pass by very few people in the corridors as most people are down to dinner or heading to the Great Hall for dinner; some are heading towards the Astronomy Tower for their lesson.
-I'm the only one that makes their way to the Headmistress's office.
-Once I catch sight of the statue the stands in front of the moving stairs, I break into a jog.
+I pass by very few people in the corridors as most people are down to dinner or heading to the Great Hall: a few fifth years are climbing towards the Astronomy Tower for their lesson.
+I'm the only one taking the route to the Headmistress's office.
+Once I catch sight of the statue that stands in front of the moving stairs, I break into a jog.

 It appears that McGonagall has already been talking to a student and has just finished up with them.
-I wonder what they could have possibly done to land themselves a meeting with the Headmistress.
+I wonder what the strange student in Slytherin robes could have possibly done to land themselves a meeting with the Headmistress.
 The student takes one look at me when I enter and quickly leaves, shutting the door behind him.
 I stare at the closed door for a moment before sitting down and facing McGonagall.

-"If you don't mind me asking Professor, who exactly was that?"
+"If you don't mind me asking Professor, who exactly is that?"
 I ask, setting down my bag and leaning back.

 "That was a student," she says, rubbing her eyes tiredly.
-I nod but don't ask anymore because it probably isn't my business but I have noticed that she used the word was instead of is.
+I nod but don't ask any more questions since it probably isn't my business but I have noticed that she used the word was instead of is.

 "Ms Doyle, I've been told by Madam Pomfrey of your situation," McGonagall says, and I can't help but look down at my knees in shame.
-I'm sure that McGonagall is going to expel me, I wouldn't blame her, I'm setting the worst example for everyone in the younger years.
-What kind of a role model is a Head Girl that gets pregnant.
+I'm sure that McGonagall is going to expel me, I wouldn't blame her.
+Probably getting pregnant is actual grounds for expulsion after all.
+I'm setting the worst example for everyone in the younger years.
+What kind of a role model is a Head Girl who gets pregnant at seventeen?

 "We need to talk about your options," McGonagall says, completely surprising me.
 This isn't what I expected to happen at all.

 "Yes, your options.
-If you do not wish to have the baby, you may always choose to abort the unborn child," I frown, I've never really thought of abortion and I would consider it unfair to my unborn child to get rid of it just because I made a stupid choice.
-I shouldn't take the life of a child, even if they were conceived unintentionally, I should at least give them the option of being adopted if I can't take care of them.
+If you do not wish to have the baby, you may always choose to abort the unborn child," I frown.
+I've never really thought about abortion and I would consider it unfair to my unborn child to get rid of it just because I made a stupid choice.
+I know that this is the right choice for some women, but it isn’t the right choice for me.
+If I am unfit to be a parent then I want my child to go to a family who can give him or her what I cannot.

 "If you choose to have the child, you can set it up for adoption or you can keep it," McGonagall says and waits for me to give her an answer.